Therassist

 Traditional research could have found this eventually.
 Through interviews, synthesis, and iteration cycles, you would get there.
 But it would take weeks.

 With a real product in real hands within days, this insight surfaced naturally through behavior.
-Users used it, and the pattern became obvious.
+Poeple used it, and the pattern became obvious.

 What This Changed